 Hughes Hall is a progressive and innovative college which accepts postgraduate students in all areas of study and research.
 It is the oldest of the six postgraduate colleges in the University and has a large postgraduate community enriched by its great diversity of nationalities.
 An oasis of calm and quiet near the busy city centre, we provide a relaxing yet stimulating environment for study and research.
-Hughes Hall is situated alongside Fenner’s Cricket Ground, and close to a gym and public swimming pool.

 We have a generous range of scholarships open to new students and current or former students applying for a new course of study.
 We also offer travel grants for Masters and Doctoral students to travel to conferences or for other course-related work

 The College has a wide variety of sports clubs and social societies ranging from Chess, Music, Poker, and Film, to Rubgy, Rowing, and Badminton.
 A full list is available on the MCR website.
 Students who participate in University sports can also apply to the College’s Varsity Sports fund for financial support.